 The real risk of dirty dog toys is to us.
 A little bit of dirt isn’t going to be a high-risk factor, but bacteria that has built up and festered on your dog's toys can be a little scarier.

-You may not realize how often we come in contact with our dog’s toys or the surfaces that their toys have touched, not to mention the bacteria that is being carried and spread by your dog’s saliva and mouth.
+You may not realize how often we come in contact with our dog’s toys or the surfaces their toys have touched, not to mention the bacteria being carried and spread by your dog’s saliva and mouth.

 Take a look at your pup's toy box.
-Best way to clean dog toys?
-Are there any toys that are looking kind of nasty?
-Would you be willing to pick up a toy with your bare hands and then touch your hand to your face?
+Wondering how to clean dog toys?
+Are there any dog toys that are looking kind of nasty?
+Would you be willing to pick up chew toys with your bare hands and then touch your hand to your face?
 Probably not, Right?

 Use a Natural Sanitizing Agent

-Make sure to thoroughly rinse the toys and dry them before returning them to your pet’s toy bin.
-Moisture helps bacteria breed, so some toys may need to be left to dry for a few hours.
+Make sure to thoroughly rinse hard and rubber dog toys and air dry them before returning them to your pet’s toy bin.
+Moisture helps bacteria breed, so some dog chew toys may need to be left to air dry for a few hours.

-For plush toys, you can toss a ¼ cup of white vinegar into your washing machine, in place of detergent, and run the toys on a gentle cycle.
-Lay the toys flat or hang them to dry, or use the tumble cycle of the dryer to speed up the process.
+For plush dog toys, you can toss a ¼ cup of white vinegar into your washing machine in place of laundry detergent and run the plush toys on a gentle cycle.
+Lay the plush toys flat or hang them to air dry, or use the no-heat, tumble cycle of the dryer to speed up the process.

 Outdoor Toys Probably Need More Care

-Having a set of outdoor toys, and a set of indoor toys is quite common.
-If we think about the logic behind this, it’s because we don’t want the outdoor toys to end up on our couch, our beds, or even the carpet.
+Having a set of outdoor toys and a separate set of indoor dog toys is quite common.
+If we think about the logic behind this, we don’t want the outdoor toys to end up on our couches, beds, or even the carpet.

-Try to get into the habit of cleaning these toys more often.
-Even cleaning one toy per week can significantly reduce the amount of bacteria sneaking its way back into your home.
+Try to get into the habit of cleaning outdoor dog toys more often.
+Even cleaning one toy per week can significantly reduce the number of bacteria sneaking their way back into your home.

-Because these toys get a little extra dirty, you may need to soak them a bit longer or scrub them a bit rougher to get them clean.
+Because these toys get a little extra dirty, you may need to soak them a bit longer or scrub them rougher to clean them.
 For heavily soiled and settled grime, double the amount of white vinegar in your soak.
 Just make sure you rinse them well.

 Try a rotation system for your dog's toys to make cleaning products easier.
-This way, you can have a set of toys that are in play, a set that is on deck, and a set being cleaned.
-Then you can make sure that you aren’t leaving your dog without anything to do while each set of toys are being washed and dried.
+This way, you can have a set of toys in play, a set on deck, and a set being cleaned.
+Then you can make sure that you aren’t leaving your dog without anything to do while you wash dog toys and let them dry.

 It will also prevent your dog from being too attached to any one toy.
 When you do need to lay a toy to rest, your dog won't be quite as distressed if they value all of their toys equally.

-Washing dog toys also means removing the smells that your pet left on it.
-For some dogs, washing their go-to toy can be equivalent to you washing your lucky socks.
-Your dog may feel that the toys “mojo” is gone and may not show interest in the toy anymore.
+Washing dog toys also means removing the smells that your pet left on them.
+For some dogs, washing their go-to toy can be equivalent to washing your lucky socks.
+Your dog may feel that the toy's “mojo” is gone and may not show interest in the toy anymore.

-How you reintroduce the toy can have a significant effect on your dog’s enthusiasm towards it.
+How you reintroduce the toy can significantly affect your dog’s enthusiasm for it.

 Don’t just toss the toy on the floor.
 Instead, try to make an immediate game out of it.
 If you are excited, it will help your dog get excited too.
 They are more likely to accept the toy if they see that you like it.

 How do you store your dog’s toys?
 In a toy bin?
 A basket?
-However you store your pup’s toys, know that the bacteria concentration in that storage container is pretty high.
+However, if you store your pup’s toys, know that the bacteria concentration in that storage container is pretty high.

 You can clean those toys until the cows come home, but by putting them back in that disgusting container, they will continue to spread germs throughout your house.

 Cleaning your dog’s toys routinely can be beneficial for everyone in your house.
-Toys don’t need to be 100% sanitized at all times, and a little bit of bacteria is likely not going to cause any harm, but having a system of reducing bacteria can make a bigger difference than you think.
+Toys don’t need to be 100% sanitized at all times, and a little bit of bacteria will likely not cause any harm, but having a system of reducing bacteria can make a bigger difference than you think.

 Lastly, learn when to let go.
-It can be heartbreaking to throw away your dogs favourite toy, but some toys are just beyond saving.
+It can be heartbreaking to throw away your dog's favourite toy, but some toys are just beyond saving.
 Retire it to the soft dog toys hall of fame if it can't be cleaned or repaired.
-Plus, that means a trip to pet store to restock!
+Plus, that means a trip to the pet store to restock!